zippiehq/plasma-core/docs/specs/contract.rst

 2. The ``transferIndex``th ``transfer.sender`` was indeed the claimant for that invalid history challenge.
 3. The transaction's plasma block number lies between the invalid history challenge and the exit.

-The other response is to show the challenge came before the coins were actually deposited - making the challenge invalid.
+The second response is to show the challenge came *before* the coins were actually deposited - making the challenge invalid.
-This is similar to the ``challengeBeforeDeposit`` for exits themselves.
+This is similar to a ``challengeBeforeDeposit``, but for the exit itself.

 .. code-block:: python